vporton/wikipedia-upload/README.md

 1. Start Docker with Bee.

-1. Upload to Swarm created on-the-fly .tar with all files.
+1. Upload to Swarm created on-the-fly `.tar` with all files.
    (Does .tar uploading need enhancment to be memory-efficient?)
    If fails, repeat upload.
    Set `Content-Encoding:`.
+   Consider uncompressed `.zip` instead of `.tar`.

 1. Ensure that Bee serves correctly with `Content-Encoding:`.